uwePhillPhelps/IAP-2024/Tutorials/Part 1/6 - Functions II.md

 }
 ```

 This code is designed to switch between a sine wave and a square wave depending on the position of the modwheel.
 Run the program and check that this works correctly.
 You should notice a deliberate flaw.
+It doesn't work at all!

 # Error
 If we look closely at our program, we can see that two variables share the same name `wave` but they are not truly shared.
 This is a very common design problem.
 We wanted you to experience both the problem, and the simple solution below. 😊